OISF/suricata/doc/userguide/capture-hardware/myricom.rst

       buffer-size: 512kb
       checksum-checks: no

 The 8 threads setting makes Suricata create 8 reader threads for eth5.
-The Myricom driver makes sure each of those is attached to it’s own ringbuffer.
+The Myricom driver makes sure each of those is attached to its own ringbuffer.

 Then start Suricata as follows: